 How do you stay human when the world forgets?

-It’s been several years since the “Wild” spread, an infection that turned people against each other.
-Now, in a walled-off camp on the outskirts of a ruined city, survivors force him and other orphans outside to scavenge, where they must avoid the mindless and violent former-humans that no one fully understands.
+It’s been several years since the “Wild” spread, a plague that turned people mindless and violent.
+Now, in a walled-off camp on the outskirts of a ruined city, survivors force him and other orphans outside to scavenge what’s left.

 Memories and madness collide.
 Panic boils over inside the camp.
-And the boy must choose between the numbness that kept him alive and confronting the past he buried — one that unravels the truth about the world and the truth about his parents.
+And the boy must confront the past he buried: one that unravels the truth about the world and the truth about his parents.
 A truth so sharp it could break him.

 In the end, we are what we remember.